-- 2. Remove the strap, and pull off the rubber boot, removing it from the motor. - 3.
-Remove the four screws from under the rubber boot on the brake.
+2. Remove the strap, and pull off the rubber boot, removing it from the motor.

-- 4. Once the brake is removed, repeat the process for the second motor. - 5.
-Use a screw gun or a ratchet with a 5/8" socket to turn the gear reduction nut to retract the slideout.
+4. Once the brake is removed, repeat the process for the second motor.

+5. Use a screw gun or a ratchet with a 5/8" socket to turn the gear reduction nut to retract the slideout.